 January saw UK markets decisively rebound from December’s indiscriminate selling, propelled by investors taking a more constructive view on Brexit and the US Federal Reserve signaling easier monetary policy in 2019.
-The FTSE 100 ended January up 3.63%, while the FTSE 250 and AIM gained 7.09% and 7.12% respectively.
+The UK top 100 companies ended January up 3.63%, while the UK top 250 and AIM gained 7.09% and 7.12% respectively.

 At the sectoral level, UK equities posted broad-based gains, though both the Pharmaceutical and Telecoms sectors posted negative returns on the month.
 Sectors that are particularly sensitive to Brexit news flow, such as Retailer and REITs, did particularly well, with the latter posting the largest one-month gain in more than a decade.

 UK economic data over the course of January continued to disappoint, though not to the extent registered in November and December.
 The perception of a lower probability of a ‘hard Brexit’ helped sterling to a sizable monthly gain, though markets now appear to be pricing in a lower probability of interest rate increases from the Bank of England, despite elevated inflation expectations over the medium term.

 UK equity issuance in January still appeared to be impacted by December markets’ major fallout, with weak momentum evidenced.
 Issuance was up over 20% on a month-on-month basis, but was down by nearly three-quarters year-on-year.
 The sparse deal-sheet was notable by the presence of REIT offers.

 UK markets fully participated in January’s global rebound in risk markets as investors took a more measured view of the ongoing economic slowdown and the US Federal Reserve signaled easier monetary policy in 2019.
 During the course of the month a series of UK parliamentary votes took place that many interpreted as reducing the risk of a ‘hard’ Brexit.
 This boosted sterling and helped shape equity market performance.